 Tickets: 3€; free for children up to 5 years old

-There’s a new store in the neighborhood, one of those where you can only buy Portuguese products, either to consume in the friendly space or to take home.
+There’s a new store in the neighborhood, one of those where you can only buy Portuguese products, either to eat in the friendly space or to take home.

 STO Mercearia is an “old-fashioned” store and the owners are passionate about Portuguese gastronomy, having even launched a Portuguese Brunch that covers various Portuguese geographies.
-Let’s go peek?
+Shall we take a look?

 Address: Rua dos Fanqueiros 83

-Also known as Terreiro do Paço, is an authentic living room of the city, surrounded by the Baixa and the Tagus.
+Also known as Terreiro do Paço, this is the city’s living room, surrounded by Baixa and the Tagus river.

-In the center is a statue of King José and in one of the corners is the home of the historic Café Martinho da Arcada, one of the oldest in the city.
+In the center is the statue of D. José and in one of the corners is the historic Café Martinho da Arcada, one of the oldest in the city.

 La Romana Ice Cream Parlor

-While you stroll around downtown Lisbon, relaxes a bit in the la Romana ice cream parlor, where you can taste the unique flavors of real Italian ice cream.
+While you’re strolling around downtown Lisbon, relax for a while at the La Romana ice cream parlor, where you can taste the unique flavors of real Italian ice cream.

-It is located at Rua de São Nicolau 44 and boasts a sizable restaurant area with a generous terrace that is sure to delight those who want to relax a little after strolling around the city.
+It’s located at Rua de São Nicolau 44 and boasts a sizeable restaurant area with a generous terrace that is sure to delight those who want to relax a little after strolling around the city.

 Address: Rua de São Nicolau 44